MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Experiments

 \section{Experiments}

-In this section, we first introduce the PPM-100 benchmark for portrait matting.
-We then compare MODNet with existing matting methods on PPM-100.
-We further conduct ablation experiments to evaluate various aspects of MODNet.
-Finally, we demonstrate the effectiveness of SOC and OFD in adapting MODNet to real-world data.
+In this section, we first introduce our PPM-100 benchmark for portrait matting.
+We then compare MODNet with existing matting methods on both Adobe Matting Dataset (AMD) \cite{DIM} and our PPM-100.
+We further conduct ablation experiments to evaluate various components of MODNet.
+Finally, we demonstrate the effectiveness of SOC in adapting MODNet to real-world data.